wmcginty/Shifty/README.md

 }
 ```

 Just tell Shifty what views you want to move, and it will do the rest.
 When you ask Shifty to do it's thing, it'll check the source and the destination and find all the views with common identifiers.
-Then, Shifty will figure out where those views are, and where they need to get to.
+Then, Shifty will figure out where those views are, and where they need to get to - and it will get them there.
 All you need to do is tell Shifty to do it's thing:

 ``` swift
 let shiftAnimator = self.initializeFrameShiftAnimatorWith(sourceViewController, destinationViewController: destinationViewController)